Ajaypal91/Movie-Recommendation-webapp/README.md

 # Movie-Recommendation-webapp

-The movie recommendation app uses the concept of content based filtering, neural network as learning algorithm and semantic search for making movie recommendation.
+The movie recommendation app uses the concept of content based filtering, neural network as learning algorithm, semantic knowledge base and semantic search for making movie recommendation.

 This app is built using Python, flask, postgresql.